SaffetGokcenSen/saffetgokcensen.github.io/_posts/2020-11-23-the-singular-value-decomposition-for-the-latent-semantic-analysis.md

 ## Conclusion
 The hidden topics in a corpus of documents can be discovered to an extent by using the SVD factorization of the token-document matrix of the corpus.
 It has been shown why this discovery is possible.
 ## References
-Linear Algebra and Its Aspplications, Gibert Strang.
+Linear Algebra and Its Applications, Gibert Strang.

 Natural Language Processing In Action, Hobson Lane, Cole Howard, Hannes Max Hapke.